WASHING MACHINE SIZES

-This part of our buyers guide is about the physical size of the machine.
+This part of our buyers guide is about the physical size of the washing machine.
 For information on drum capacities, click here.

 Bear in mind that a shallower machine may be easier to install when you’re connecting the pipes at the back.

-If you only have limited space and don’t mind a smaller drum capacity, a compact model may be better suited to your needs.
+If you have limited space and don’t mind a smaller drum capacity, a compact model may be better suited to your needs.